 Sports betting & gambling laws in the USA

 Sports betting is now legal in the USA, although it is up to each individual state as to whether they legislate it.
 For the longest time, from 1993 through the middle of 2019, sports betting was very limited for United States gamblers due to the federal law PASPA or the Professional and Amateur Sports Protection Act.
 However, now that PASPA has been repelled, US residents have found it much easier to bet on sports as there are currently 22 states along with the District of Columbia that have made betting through retail and/or online sportsbooks legal.
+In this article we will discuss the current sports betting and gambling laws in the USA.

 States that have legalized sports gambling